To submit information for upcoming issues or to subscribe, contact Brian Spano, communications manager, at firstname.lastname@example.org

 Leedy-Voulkos Art Center – Kiki Serna (junior, sculpture) is showing work in “Assemblage of Form” at the Leedy-Voulkos Art Center, 2012 Baltimore Ave.
 The exhibition is open through Nov.
 28.

 Missouri Bank Crossroads Branch – The Missouri Bank Crossroads Branch, 125 Southwest Blvd., is displaying a new set of large-scale commissioned images by Kansas City artist Andy Ozier (’13 illustration) on its Artboards through the end of November.
 Pictured: “Everyone’s Talking About Our Barbecue,” Andy Ozier, 2014.

-Red Star Studios at Belger Crane Yard Gallery – The broad range of styles found in Islamic architecture provides the inspiration for Asher Akram’s (’07 sculpture) ceramic platters, metal domes and illuminated sculptures in the exhibition “Sacred Spaces.”
+Red Star Studios at Belger Crane Yard Studios – The broad range of styles found in Islamic architecture provides the inspiration for Asheer Akram’s (’07 sculpture) ceramic platters, metal domes and illuminated sculptures in the exhibition “Sacred Spaces.”
 The show is open through Jan.
-24 at Red Star Studios at Belger Crane Yard Gallery, 2011 Tracy Ave.
+24 at Red Star Studios at Belger Crane Yard Studios, 2011 Tracy Ave.
 Pictured: “Luminous Girih,” Asheer Akram, 2014, steel, stoneware, glaze and enamel, 49 inches by 4 inches by 87 inches.
 Photo courtesy of Belger Crane Yard Studios.